 Accommodation in Greece

 Greece, with its tradition of family-run accommodation, has not taken, in general, to the idea of chain hotels.
 If you are looking for budget accommodation, consider staying at domatia, rooms or houses rented by locals.
 Some time ago, domatia could be found in the homes of the owning family, but nowadays they are usually located within a separate and renovated building.
 Domatia usually have self-catering facilities that make them a good value compared to hotels or even hostels.
 Always negotiate with the owner before settling a price and don’t pay until you’ve seen the room.

 Prices depend on the region and season, but you can expect to pay about 13-20 EUR for a single (25 EUR for a double) in the more remote areas of northern and central Greece, and 15-22 EUR for a single (25-35 EUR for a double) on the islands.
 Mainland hotels stay open year-round, except those at seafront resorts, which operate only from May to October.
 Hotels in skiing areas, conversely, may open only during the winter period.
 Hostels in Greece aren’t nearly as regimented as hostels in northern Europe.
 A hostelling membership isn’t of great use in Greece.
 You can expect to pay around 13-30 EUR for dorm rooms.
 If you travel in a group, however, domatia is better value.

-The Greek mainland has around 150 officially recognized campsites with an attractive seafront facilities that accommodate caravanners as well.
-The vast majority of campsites provide hot showers, shady landscaping and a snack bar or cafe.
+The Greek mainland has around 150 officially recognized campsites with attractive seafront facilities that accommodate caravanners as well.
+The vast majority of campsites provide hot showers, shady landscaping, and a snack bar or cafe.
 Power outlets are generally available for an extra fee.
 Prices depend on the facilities, so you’ll usually pay around 5 EUR per person, plus 4 EUR per tent.